 30/30 Project Founder

-Julie Lewis, 30-year HIV survivor and mother to Grammy award winning producer, Ryan Lewis, believes in the power of educating, encouraging action, volunteerism and compassion to further the quality of life and health options for all individuals.
+Julie Lewis, 35-year HIV survivor and mother to Grammy award winning producer, Ryan Lewis, believes in the power of educating, encouraging action, community mobilization and compassion to further the quality of life and healthcare equity and options for all individuals.
 With this passion and dedication, she and the Lewis family founded the 30/30 Project in April of 2014.

-Wanting to find a way to celebrate her amazing journey she launched the 30/30 Project to have a positive impact on the lives of other women, girls, and families who haven’t had the same access to the healthcare opportunities that she has had.
+Wanting to find a way to celebrate her amazing journey she launched the 30/30 Project in 2014 to have a positive impact on the lives of other women, girls, and families who didn’t have the same access to the healthcare opportunities that she has had.

-Along with founding the 30/30 Project, since 2011 Julie has worked as the Co-Director of Global Partnership Development for Construction for Change.
-A former Science teacher, Julie has over 15 years of experience in the public service sector as a public health educator, working with the Spokane Regional Health District and the Spokane AIDS Network.
+Along with founding the 30/30 Project, since 2011 Julie has volunteered as the Co-Director of Global Partnership Development for Construction for Change.
+A former science and health teacher, Julie has over 15 years of experience in the public service sector as a public health educator.
+She has spoken to audiences globally, including opening the International AIDS Society 2015 Conference on HIV Science and being the keynote speaker for the 2016 UNAIDS Gala focusing on women, children and families affected by HIV.
+Among her honors, Julie received the Nelson Mandela Changemaker Award from the Nelson Mandela Foundation as well as the Network Global Generation Award from Millennium Campus.

 30/30 Project Director